 I don’t like to start my days off this way, I don’t like to always be rushing my kids, but it’s a cycle that’s hard to get out of.
 So, I’ve come up with a system to help start a great Morning Routine.

-If you do a little prep the evening before, you will wake up to so much less stress … so much more peace.
+Once you have a morning routine in order, you will wake up to so much less stress … so much more peace.
 And, we all want a little more peace, don’t we?
 Wouldn’t you like to head out the door feeling relaxed?
 Wouldn’t you like your kids to be ready to go without raising your voice at them, or rushing them?
 Following these steps can help.
 I’ve created a free checklist for you and a specific checklist for the kids, too.

 What to do the night before:

 - Set up coffee.
-If you have a traditional coffee pot get it all ready to hit start, or set the timer.
+If you have a traditional coffee pot get it all ready to hit the start button or set the timer.
 If you use a Keurig (there are so many to choose from now), like me, make sure the pods are ready to go.
 Set out your cup (travel cup if needed), and make sure the sugar bowl is full.

 - Set breakfast out.
 If it’s cereal, you can get the bowls and spoons out and set the cereal on the table, heck, you can even pour the cereal.
 If you want something hot, make instant oatmeal.
 Pour the packet in the bowl and set it near the microwave, ready to go.